Motorcycle accidents. Not something anyone wants to hear about.

 It may not be immediately clear who was at fault.
 Pictures, police reports, medical records and other documents tell the story.
 Our New Hampshire personal injury lawyers work hard to determine liability and help you get the compensation you deserve.

 Three Year Limit

 New Hampshire’s three year statute of limitations means you only have three years from the date of your accident to file insurance claims and to file suit, if necessary.
 If you miss that deadline, you’ll lose your chance to file a lawsuit—and lose the money you’ll need to heal, repair your bike, reimburse you for your losses and get you back on your feet.

 - Bike damage, repair/replacement, and loss of use

 - Other related losses as a result of negligence

 An insurance company will try very hard to settle your case quickly and be done with you.
 But if you sign their release, you may not have enough money to cover your injuries, repairs, and other losses.
 If you’re contacted by an insurance company that offers to settle now—don’t sign anything until you talk to an experienced New Hampshire motorcycle accident lawyer.
 You could lose a lot of money if you do.

 If you or a loved one were injured by someone else in a motorcycle accident that was preventable, you have rights.
 Make a call today to Cohen & Winters to discuss your case.
 We’re experienced trial lawyers who will fight for your rights and make sure you’re fairly compensated for your injuries and financial losses.
-Contact our experienced motorcycle accident lawyers at (603) 224-6999 (or use our online contact form) to schedule a free 30-minute consultation to discuss your case.
+Contact our experienced motorcycle accident lawyers at (603) 224-6999 to schedule a free 30-minute consultation to discuss your case.
 Our contingency fee arrangement means you won’t have to pay a fee until we win your case for you.